ezzini/QAssist/MD files/INSTALL.md

 # INSTALL

-QAssist artifact is composed from two main notebooks.
+QAssist artifact is composed of two main notebooks.
-The artifact can be runned in a local environment or in the cloud (e.g., Google Colab).
+The artifact can be executed in a local environment or in the cloud (e.g., Google Colab).

 ## Local environment